Child Custody Lawyer in Pittsburgh

 - the child’s parent(s) is deceased;

-- the child’s parents have been separated for at least six months or have filed for divorce, or
+- The child’s parents have been separated for at least six months, have filed for divorce, or

 However, even if the above qualifications are met, the grandparent must prove that visitation serves the child’s best interests and doesn’t interfere with the child's relationship with his or her parents.